Beijing+25 Asia-Pacific Youth Blog

 The idealistic vision of the world is always in stark contrast to reality.
 It’s easy to say, “I support this” or “I believe in that” but having the commitment and consistency to follow through with actions is a different story.
 Read more

 By: UN Women Asia Pacific

 Youth Blog to offer young people from across the region with an online advocacy space to raise their ideas, concerns and expectations in relation to gender equality and women’s rights.

 To apply, please read the submission guidelines and send to email@example.com

 By: Sveto Muhammad Ishoq

 If more Afghan women and girls were allowed by their husbands, fathers or brothers to go to school, they would not suffer in this cruel way.
 The media should enthusiastically help make our country a place better for women.
-The world wants to know the reality of women’s lives in different places.
 Read more

 By: Mayumi Sato

 When I read the Beijing Declaration, I was inspired and reassured to know that people worldwide are building solidarity to fight for a just and gender-equal world.
 I am committed to try to destigmatize conversations around women’s rights in my country.
 Read more

 The information and views expressed in UN Women web blogs by youth from Asia and the Pacific are those of the author(s) and do not necessarily represent the views of UN Women, the United Nations, or any of its affiliated organizations.